How to Identify Reading Difficulties

 Vocabulary Development

-Vocabulary knowledge includes listening, speaking, reading, and writing.
-Vocabulary knowledge strongly supports reading comprehension, and most vocabulary is learned indirectly.
+Vocabulary knowledge supports comprehension and includes listening, speaking, reading, and writing.

 Strong vocabulary skills include the ability to: